sanity-io/sanity/perf/readme.md

 ## Overview

 - **Perf Studio** - (`perf/studio`) this is the Sanity Studio that we run the test suite against (using playwright).
 This studio is set up to capture various cases that we want to measure performance of (e.g. a very large document)
-- **Performance Test Runner** (`perf/tests/runner.ts`) - this is the node script that sets up the required config, identifies the set of performance tests to run, instantiates a playwright instance that navigates to the set of perf studio deployments (urls), runs each defined performance test against each deployment and compares the difference.
+- **Performance Test Runner and tests** (`perf/tests`) - this includes both performance tests and the runner script that sets up the required config, identifies the set of performance tests to run, instantiates a playwright instance that navigates to the set of perf studio deployments (urls), runs each defined performance test against each deployment and compares the difference.
 - Performance test helpers - (`perf/tests/helpers`) A set of performance test helpers that will be injected into the Performance Studio and exposed on `window.perf`.

 ## Prerequisites

 Before you can run the perf tests you need to add a session token so the tests are able to log in.
-See .env.example on the root of this repo for more info about how to set the required `PERF_STUDIO_SANITY_WRITE_TOKEN` and `PERF_TEST_SANITY_TOKEN` environment variables.
+See ./perf/tests/.env.example for more info about how to set the required `PERF_STUDIO_SANITY_WRITE_TOKEN` and `PERF_TEST_SANITY_TOKEN` environment variables.

 # Run the perf tests locally